-Represents the grant date fair value of option awards based upon the Black Scholes valuation model made in 2018.
-For a description of the assumptions used to determine these amounts, see footnote 7 to the Notes to the Consolidated Financial Statements included in this Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
-(1) (2)
+(1) Represents the aggregate grant date fair value of option awards made during 2020 and 2019 computed in accordance with the Stock Compensation Topic of the FASB ASC, as modified of supplemented.
+Fair value was calculated using the Black-Scholes options pricing model.
+For a description of the assumptions used to determine these amounts, see Note 7 of the Notes to the Consolidated Financial Statements in our Annual Reports on Form 10-K (or Form 10-K/A, as applicable) for the fiscal years ended December 31, 2020 and 2019.